iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 :information_source: The purpose of this page is to help you determine whether or not you need this asset.
 If, after reading everything, you're still not sure if this asset is for you, feel free to send me a message with your questions or feature requests

+## Before You Buy

+This asset is **not a complete project**, but instead a framework, which you'd use to develop your back-end servers.
+Making multiplayer games is not a trivial task, so it's expected that you're familiar with writing C# code.

+**Framework Doesn't Do "Game Server Networking"**

+The reason for this is simple - there are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).

+:fire: This asset officialy supports **uNET** (because it's free and officialy supported by Unity developers), but you can make it work with anything else, that allows you to host game servers.

 ## What Is The Master Server Framework

 It's a framework that helps you write back-end servers for your games, with ease, **within unity**, without having to worry about third-party services.
 It contains boilerplate code for user authentication, dynamic / automatically synchronized player profiles, and highly scalable game servers (rooms) architecture.